Kohlmarkt, Vienna

-The Kohlmarkt (English: Cabbage Market) is one of the most famous streets in the center of Vienna.
+The Kohlmarkt (English: Coal Market) is one of the most famous streets in the center of Vienna.
 It stretches from Michaelerplatz to the Graben.
 The street is considered to be Vienna's luxury shopping street due to a high density of jewelers and branches of international fashion labels.
 Together with the Graben and the Kärntner Straße, the Kohlmarkt forms Vienna's so-called "Golden U" of inner-city shopping streets, which offer upscale stores and are pedestrian zones.

 History

 The history of the Kohlmarkt dates back to the time of the Roman legionary camp Vindobona.
 The southwestern gate of Vindobona, the Porta Decumana (later known as the Peiler Gate), which was located at the intersection of the modern Graben and the Tuchlauben and led to the Limes road, could be reached via the Kohlmarkt.
 The Kohlmarkt led southwest from the Porta Decumana, connecting the gate to the Limes road.

 By 1255, the street was known as the Witmarkt (Wood Market).
 When a new city gate was built to the southwest of the market during the 13th century, it was named the Witmarkttor (Wood Market Gate).
 The name Witmarkt fell out of use during the 14th century, with the street now being mentioned by the name Kohlenmarkt (Coal Market), named after its many charcoal merchants.
 After the construction of the Hofburg, the palace of the Habsburg emperors, the proximity of the coal market to the imperial residence favored the settling of producers and sellers of high-quality and luxurious goods instead.
 Over time, the Kohlmarkt transformed into a highly representative shopping and processional street.
 Still, the old name was kept, eventually transforming into the moniker Kohlmarkt (English: Cabbage Market) – effectively a misnomer, since the market has never been noted for its sale of cabbages.